 This will include a post-exercise shake.
 A weight training program must take into account nor the only exercise but a proper diet and plenty of sleep.

-But, you probably wanted to know how to exercise right to pack on the maximum amount of muscle, especially for skinny guys.
+But, you probably wanted to know how to exercise the right to pack on the maximum amount of muscle, especially for skinny guys.
 So, here is a basic but big, important tip:

 Most muscle building exercises should be multi-jointed exercises.